KlaraMartinsson/BREATHE/README.md

 ### Navigation bar

-The navigation bar is working fully responsvely and is featured on all webpages, making it easy for the users to to navigate with.
+The navigation bar is working fully responsively and is featured on all webpages, making it easy for the users to navigate.

-- I chosed a simple design so that the navbar would be easy to see.
+- I chosed a simple design so that the navigation bar would be easy to see.
 - When the user hover over on the nav bar, a line appears underneath to make it easier to see which of them they are clicking on.
 - On larger screen the nav bar is always located on the right corner.
 - On smaller screens the nav bar goes under the logo.
 - If the user click on the logo in the left corner they arrive to the homepage to make it even easier to navigate.
 - When the user clicks on the social network text they come to the bottom of the page for the links.
 - When the user clicks on the start now text they come to a form to get a guided meditation.
+There is also a youtube video with guided meditation.

 ![Navigation bar](assets/readme-images/nav-bar.jpg)